jonathanphilippou/bunenv/docs/HOMEBREW.md

    - Document the submission process and requirements

 4. **Automation**
-   - Improve the update-homebrew.js script to handle more edge cases
    - Add CI/CD workflows for automatic formula updates
+   - Integrate Homebrew updates into the release workflow

 ## Roadmap to Homebrew Core Submission